agile-students-fall2025/4-final-swapbay/README.md

 - User registration, login, and profile management
 - Ability to post and manage item listings with descriptions and images
 - Three offer types: cash offers and swap offers, and both
-- Offer review system with acceptance or counter-offer options
+- Offer review system with acceptance and rejection

 **Additional Features (planned)**
 - In-app messaging between users before confirming transactions